Almost everywhere ergodicity in quantum lattice models: Overview of the main results

 In \Cref{section:ergodicity_abelianness} we show that any factor (also called factorial, see \cite[p.
 81, Def.
 2.4.8]{bratteli_operator_1987}) invariant state is space-like ergodic with $υ_c=υ_{LR}>0$ the Lieb-Robinson velocity, in dynamical systems with interactions satisfying \eqref{eq:interaction}.
 This follows from the fact that the algebra $\mathfrak{U}$ is asymptotically abelian (in the sense of \cite[Def.
 3]{kastler_invariant_1966}) for space-time translations inside a space-like region , i.e.\ $\norm{ [ι_{\boldsymbol{υ}t} τ_{t} A,B]} \rightarrow 0$ when $t\to \infty$ and $|\boldsymbol{υ}|>υ_{LR}$, by virtue of the Lieb-Robinson bound.
 For asymptotically abelian algebras it is established that factor states have clustering properties, see \cite[Example 4.3.24]{bratteli_operator_1987}.
 Hence, factor invariant states are an example of space-like ergodic states.
 Our goal is to show that the ergodic properties of such states also extend (almost everywhere) inside the light-cone $|\boldsymbol{υ}| < υ_{LR}$.

 As any extremal (pure) state of a $C^*$ algebra is also factorial, the results hold for pure invariant states.
 Physically, this means that the results will hold for systems that are in a single thermodynamic phase.
 A special case is that of thermal states: at high enough temperatures there is a unique KMS state \cite[Proposition 6.2.45]{bratteli_operator_1997}.
 This state is factorial, as an immediate consequence of \cite[ Theorem 5.3.30]{bratteli_operator_1997}.
 By the result of existence of space invariant KMS states \cite[pg.
 296]{bratteli_operator_1997}, this unique state will also be space invariant.
-Note that time invariance is an immediate consequence of the KMS condition. \textbf{Hence our results will hold for any quantum spin lattice model, with sufficiently fast decaying interactions, as expressed in \Cref{eq:interaction}, in a state of thermal equilibrium at high temperature.} At lower temperatures, there may exist multiple thermodynamic phases described by the set of $(τ,β)$-KMS states, but this set is convex and its extremal points are factor states \cite[ Theorem 5.3.30]{bratteli_operator_1997}.
+Note that time invariance is an immediate consequence of the KMS condition.
+KMS states are not limited to thermal states for the time evolution of the system.
+Indeed, one may consider time-stationary KMS states that are KMS with respect to a different ``time evolution", generated by a different short-range Hamiltonian, that commutes with the physical time evolution.
+These are naturally identified with ``generalised Gibbs ensembles" \cite{rigol_relaxation_2007}, in non-equilibrium many-body physics of integrable systems. \textbf{Hence our results will hold for any quantum spin lattice model, with sufficiently fast decaying interactions as expressed in \Cref{eq:interaction}, in a state of thermal equilibrium or a generalised Gibbs ensemble, at high enough (generalised) temperature.}

+At lower temperatures, there may exist multiple thermodynamic phases described by the set of $(τ,β)$-KMS states, but this set is convex and its extremal points are factor states \cite[ Theorem 5.3.30]{bratteli_operator_1997}.
 Hence,\textbf{ at lower temperatures the results still hold in space-invariant extremal KMS states}.

 \textbf{The question that is raised, given that space-like ergodicity is satisfied in physically relevant states, is what happens within the light-cone?} There exist results concerning ergodicity but for the group action of space translations \cite[Section IV]{israel_convexity_1979}, can these be shown for time evolution?

-We will show that ergodicity still holds almost everywhere within the light-cone:
+We divide our results into two categories: those that do not necessitate the KMS condition, and those that do.
+The former are therefore more general, but the latter are much stronger.